 The Jacksonville Port Authority (JAXPORT) is a full-service, international trade seaport in the Southeastern United States.
-JAXPORT owns and manages three cargo terminals in Jacksonville, Florida, including the Blount Island Marine Terminal, the Dames Point Marine Terminal and the Talleyrand Marine Terminal.
+JAXPORT owns and manages three cargo terminals in Jacksonville, Florida.

 JAXPORT terminals feature 18 container cranes, on-dock refrigerated and freezer warehousing, Foreign Trade Zone status and outstanding intermodal connections.
 To help speed goods to market, shippers can take advantage of Jacksonville’s location at the crossroads of three major railroads (CSX, Norfolk Southern and Florida East Coast Railway) and three interstate highways (I-95, I-10 and 1-75).

 A network of privately-owned maritime facilities also operates in Jacksonville’s harbor, and in Northeast Florida, more than 65,000 jobs are related to port activity, which creates an economic impact of almost $19 billion annually.

 If you have any questions about shipping your goods through Jacksonville, please call the Jacksonville Port Authority's (JAXPORT's) Sales and Marketing team at (904) 357-3030 or email us at firstname.lastname@example.org.